6 Quick Ways to Ensure You Maintain a Consistent Gym Schedule

 MORE: The Nutritionist’s Guide to Eating Healthy During Your Busy Season

-Set Yourself Up For Success
+Set Yourself Up for Success

 It should go without saying, but keep it real!
 Whatever goals you set for yourself should be realistic and achievable.
-For instance, losing 10 pounds or sculpting a six pack in one week probably won’t happen; in fact, it’s not healthy to begin with!
+For instance, losing 10 pounds or sculpting a six-pack in one week probably won’t happen; in fact, it’s not healthy to begin with!
 So like your workout schedule, start small with your goals as well and while you’re at it, be sure to celebrate each success and goal as you achieve them.

-Lagree agrees saying, “Don’t overlook your progress.
+Lagree agrees, saying, “Don’t overlook your progress.
 Mileage markers are a fun way to note your progress, but don’t get blinded by the numbers.
 Success also includes how we feel.
 What you say about you is more important than what a scale says.”

 Get Crafty

-We can’t help but agree with Lagree when she says, “what gets written, gets done.”
+We can’t help but agree with Lagree when she says “what gets written, gets done.”
 Don’t reserve your vision boarding for the top of the New Year.
 You can also craft a motivation board or Pinterest page to stay on track, too.
 If you’re intentional about creating healthy benchmarks and documenting them, the time you spent creating your personal masterpiece won’t go in vain.

 “Creating a collage of the place you want to visit or the clothes you want to wear or the race you want to run will remind you why you want to get back in the game,” says Lagree.